tdwg/bdq/tg2/_review/docs/supplement/stufftogoplaces.md

 All tests could be accumulated across multiple records (bdqffdq:MultiRecords).
 For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
 Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
 Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

-### 3.5 Test Descriptors

-The Test Descriptors are those terms that are necessary to comprehensively describe the test.
-Some descriptors such as the GUID are intended for machine consumption, some such as the "Description" are designed to be human-readable' for consumers of biodiversity data quality reports while descriptors such as the "Specification" ensure that implementers have no ambiguity about how the test should be coded.

-**"GUID"** [normative]:A machine readable unique identifier for the test.
-Example: "0493bcfb-652e-4d17-815b-b0cce0742fb"

-**"Label"** [normative]: A human readable label identifying the test.
-The labels largely follow the pattern TYPE_INFORMATIONELEMENT_STATUS..
-Example: "VALIDATION_COUNTRYCODE_STANDARD"

-**"Description"** [non-normative]: A non-technical description of what the test does, intended for consumers of data quality reports in concert with the Response.comment.
-Example: "Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?"

-**"TestType"** [normative]: The Type of assertion that this test produces, Measure, Validation, Amendment, Issue..
-Example: "Validation"

-**"Darwin Core Class"** [non-normative]: The Information Element in the original terms of the framework, the general sort of information this test operates on. .
-Example: "dwc:Location"

-**"Information Elements ActedUpon"** [normative]:A list of the specific Darwin Core terms that are the focus of the test..
-Example: "dwc:countryCode"

-**"Information Elements Consulted"** [normative]:"dwc:scientificName" A list of Darwin Core terms that are consulted in the evaluation of the Information Elements ActedUpon.

-**"Specification"** [normative]: The specification for implementors describing the expected behavior of the test.
-Example: EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:phylum is EMPTY; COMPLIANT if the value of dwc:phylum was found as a value at the rank of Phylum by the bdq:sourceAuthority; otherwise NOT_COMPLIANT."

-**"Parameters"** [normative]: Any parameters that change the behavior of the test for a subset of users with special data quality needs within the domain..
-Example: "bdq:taxonIsMarine"

-**"Dimension"** [normative]: The [data quality dimension](https://github.com/tdwg/bdq/blob/master/tg2/vocabularies/data_quality_dimensions.csv) for this test.
-Example: "Conformance"

-**"Criterion Label"** [non-normative]:  A label for the Criterion (TODO: Criterion/CriteronInContext applies to Validations, need to clarify for Dimension/DimensionInContext, Enhancement/EnhancementInContext, Issue/IssueInContext).
-Example: "Conformance: standard"

-**"Resource Type"** [normative]: The type of resource on which this test acts, SingleRecord or MultiRecord, the CORE tests include Validations, Measures, and Amendments that operate on SingleRecords and a set of MultiRecord Measures that assess the results of the SingleRecord Validations.
-Example: "SingleRecord"

-**"Source Authority"** [normative]: A reference to an external (non-Darwin Core) authority required for the test. bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {informative list of api endponts or other resources}.
-The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this would be the string that would be exTests may require reference to external data such as standard vocabularies of terms or names.
-While applying to a single record, the test results may be accumulated across multiple records (bdqffdq:MultiRecord), for example reporting that 75% of the records do not have a valid value for dwc:basisOfRecord.
-Only a subset of the values of all Darwin Core terms are referenced in the core tests.
-Each test focuses on a single aspect of data quality, usually a single dimension of a single Darwin Core term or small set of related input Darwin Core terms; the Information Elements which form the input data to the tests.

-A reference to an external (non-Darwin Core) authority required for the test. bdq:sourceAuthority="Normative String Identifier" {"normative resource"} {informative list of api endponts or other resources}.
-The "Normative String Identifer" is critical when the bdq:sourceAuthority is a parameter, this would be the string that would be expected to be passed in as the parameter value.
-Other non-empty strings would select other source authorities.
-The structure of the information in Source Authority ideally has two components.
-The first component refers to the standard itself, which may include a vocabulary of accepted values.
-The second component will, wherever possible (if available), refer to an API that will assist implementers of the tests.
-In some cases, the API component will refer to a 'third party' site where it is hoped will remain in sync with the standard, for example, a GBIF vocabulary API site would ideally be synced with a Darwin Core site.
-Example: "bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}"

-**"Examples"** [non-normative]: Example of inputs for a test and the expected output from an implementation of the test given those outputs.
-A ’pass’ and a ‘fail’ example are provided for each test.
-All examples listed are also present in the the validation data suite.
-Example: "[dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
-GBIF.org uses Trachyophyta for the Phylum including ferns"]"

-**"References"** [non-normative]: A list of references that will assist in a thorough understanding of the test.
-Example: "GBIF Secretariat (2019).
-GBIF Backbone Taxonomy.
-Checklist dataset (https://doi.org/10.15468/39omei)"

-**"Example Implementations (Mechanisms)"** [non-normative]: nown Mechanisms with implementations of the test.
-.
-Example: "FilteredPush/Kurator: geo_ref_qc"

-**"Link to Specification Source Code"** [non-normative]: A link to code that implements the test.
-Example: https://github.com/FilteredPush/

-**"Notes"** [non-normative]: Additional, guidance that may be necessary for the accurate implementation of the tests.
-Example: "Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
-This test will fail if there is leading or trailing whitespace or there are leading or trailing non-printing characters."

 #### Pairing